migamjulian/academic/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "MEng in Geodesy and Geomatics" institution = "Bandung Institute of Technology, Chiba University" year = 2011
+  course = "MEng in Geodesy and Geomatics" institution = "Bandung Institute of Technology, Indonesia - Chiba University, Japan" year = 2011

 [[education.courses]]
-  course = "BEng in Geodesy and Geomatics" institution = "Bandung Institute of Technology" year = 2008
+  course = "BEng in Geodesy and Geomatics" institution = "Bandung Institute of Technology, Indonesia" year = 2008

 +++